oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

     sudo nano /etc/xrdp/xrdp.ini
     ```

-1. Inside that config file change `port=3389` to `port=tcp://:3389`
+7. Inside that config file change `port=3389` to `port=tcp://:3389`

-2. Next step is to flush our iptables so that we can reset our linux firewall (https://www.comparitech.com/net-admin/beginners-guide-ip-tables/) you can do that by running
+8. The next step is to flush our iptables so that we can reset our linux firewall (https://www.comparitech.com/net-admin/beginners-guide-ip-tables/) you can do that by running

     ```console
     $ sudo iptables -F